 Calendars and gifts.
 Debra designs and sells hundreds of succulent-themed items via her Zazzle store, Succulent Chic.
 Most popular are her watercolor calendars.

 Debra’s own 1/2-acre garden north of San Diego is a showplace of succulents and intriguing design ideas, as well as an occasional venue for events, tours, photo and video shoots, and workshops.
 See it in Sunset magazine’s blog.
 Read her account of its re-do.
+View videos of it.
 It has been featured in Better Homes & Gardens, Sunset, San Diego Home/Garden magazine and other publications.

 Debra’s long-term goal is a foundation that encourages children’s interest in horticulture and provides education on the care and tending of succulents.
 One step in that direction is her 10-episode YouTube series featuring succulent prodigy Matthew Wong, 12.

 On a personal note: Debra and husband Jeff live in the foothills north of San Diego.
 Debra speaks conversational Spanish, grew up in Southern California on an avocado ranch, and at age 18 graduated magna cum laude with a degree in English Literature from USIU.
 Her hobbies are gardening, thrifting, birding, and watercolor painting.

 “Debra has made succulents more accessible and more exciting to people.
 She shows how easy succulents are to grow and to combine to stunning effect in the landscape.
 Debra’s work has helped to elevate the plants to rock-star status in Western gardens.” ~Kathleen Brenzel, garden editor, Sunset magazine.